Ten Ways to Stay Fertile in Your 30s

 AVOID SUGAR SPIKES

-It is important for quick digestion of carbs, such as white bread, potatoes and soda, spike one’s blood sugar and promoting insulin secretion.
+It is important for the quick digestion of carbs, such as white bread, potatoes, and soda, to spike one’s blood sugar and promotes insulin secretion.
 “White” carbs encourage yeast overgrowth.
-It is good to eliminate sugar and white flour and eating fiber-rich slowly digested complex carbohydrates as well as incorporating plain yogurt or pro-biotic supplements to encourage the growth of healthy gastrointestinal bacteria.
+It is good to eliminate sugar and white flour and eat fiber-rich slowly digested complex carbohydrates as well as incorporate plain yogurt or pro-biotic supplements to encourage the growth of healthy gastrointestinal bacteria.

 LIMIT LOW-FAT DAIRY